kaneuffe/azure-batch-workshop/README.md

 # azure-batch-workshop
-This respository is to provide basic material to run and intrdouction into Azure Batch workshp.
+This respository is to provide basic material to run and intrduction into Azure Batch worksohp.
 To be able to run the scripts, you need to craete a configuration file called variables.sh within the same directory:

 ```shell-script